 The Bedsharing Controversy

-For more information, read the links below.
+For more information about this controversy, please read the links below:

 The American Academy of Pediatrics policy statement on bedsharing: Changing Concepts on Sudden Infant Death Syndrome

 The response to the Academy's statement, which was published in Archives of Diseases in Children: New Knowledge, New Insights and New Recommendations: Scientific Controversy and Media Hype in Unexpected Infant Deaths, by P. Fleming, J. Blair and J. McKenna, 2006.